-Any monetary policy tightening of the U.S. Federal Reserve, the Bank of Japan and/or the ECB, or any other increase in market interest rates, particularly if it is more accelerated than expected, might have an adverse impact on Turkey, including on Turkey's external financing needs, and might reduce the availability of and/or increase the cost of funding to the Turkish banking sector.
+Any monetary policy tightening of the U.S. Federal Reserve and/or the ECB, or any other increase in market interest rates, particularly if it is more accelerated than expected, might have an adverse impact on Turkey, including on Turkey's external financing needs, and might reduce the availability of and/or increase the cost of funding to the Turkish banking sector.

 In March 2019, the United States announced that imports from Turkey and India would no longer be eligible for tariff relief under the "Generalized System of Preferences" programme, which programme seeks to promote economic growth in countries identified as being developing countries.
 In Turkey's case, the United States cited Turkey's rapid economic development since its entry into the programme and that it thus no longer qualified to benefit from these tariff preferences.
-While not a significant factor in Turkey's exports, including to the United States, regulatory changes such as these reflect increasing challenges faced by some exporters, which might have a material adverse effect on Turkey's economy or the financial condition or one or more industries within Turkey.
+Regulatory changes such as these reflect increasing challenges faced by some exporters, which might have a material adverse effect on Turkey's economy and/or the financial condition or one or more industries within Turkey.

-Should Turkey's economy experience macroeconomic imbalances, it might have a material adverse impact on the Group's business, financial condition and/or results of operations.
+Should Turkey's economy experience macroeconomic imbalances or otherwise be unsuccessful, it might have a material adverse impact on the Group's business, financial condition and/or results of operations.